 Do’s and Don’ts

-• Strive to limit the length to one, no more than two pages.
+- Strive to limit the length to no more than two pages

-• Facilitate communication by sharing both your home/office telephone numbers and your email address.
+- Facilitate communication by sharing both your cell/home phone numbers and your email address

-• Support your education and credentials with institutions, years achieved.
-Avoid dates over 25 years old to minimize age discrimination.
+- Support your education and credentials with institutions, years achieved.

 - Presentation is critical!
 Use spell checker.
 A poor resume is a reflection of the one who prepared it.